 - Learning in schools that share a strong commitment to child centred hands on learning rooted in an exciting topic based approach;

 - The chance to train amongst highly committed, enthusiastic professional staff who genuinely love their jobs;

 - The opportunity to become part of a school community, gaining understanding of the richness and complexities of primary teaching.

-- Strong programme leadership by Eleanor Palmer Deputy Head, Sally Hill and from the UCL team.
-Sally liaises with mentors and classteachers from our across our partner schools to ensure that all students have a very well-supported ITT experience.
+- Strong programme leadership by Eleanor Palmer Deputy Head, Rosie Thomson and from the UCL team.
+Rosie liaises with mentors and classteachers from our across our partner schools to ensure that all students have a very well-supported ITT experience.